nstack-io/docs/docs/guides/Non-devs/User-management.md

 ## Overview
 ### System overview

 The purpose of NStack is to enable you, as a client, to be able to control all text values in your app.
 The system is easily expandable, and allows you to maintain multiple languages for your app in one place.
-The system is hosted on Nodes servers, and you gain access to the system by having a Nodes employee inviting you via email.
+The system is hosted on Monstarlab servers, and you gain access to the system by having a Monstarlab employee inviting you via email.

 ### Guide overview